SimonStJG/flake8-jira-todo-checker/README.md

     ...
 ```

-However, none of these TODOs would be valid:
+However, none of these comments would be valid:

 ```
 def hacky_function():